 Mechanical inspectors work in the manufacturing industry to ensure the proper function of parts and equipment.
 Day-to-day duties may include working with quality engineers, evaluating hardware documentation, inspecting products, measuring process performance, recording data, and preparing reports.
 Other tasks may include offering basic system support.

 The majority of mechanical inspectors work full-time during regular business hours, although some positions may require evening or weekend work.
-Depending on the workspace where inspections are to be completed, such inspectors may be exposed to chemicals, eye and skin irritants, and loud noises; precautionary gear and clothing are required.
-Work hours are shared between inspections of manufacturing plants and office hours, during which time they write up reports.
+Depending on the workspace where inspections are to be completed, inspectors may be exposed to chemicals, eye and skin irritants, and loud noises; precautionary gear and clothing are required.
+Work hours are shared between inspections of manufacturing plants and office hours, during which time mechanical inspectors write up reports.